voodoo/caveman-guide/src/content/blog/10-seed-oils/index.md

 ---
-title: "Seed oils - poisonous snake oil"
+title: "Seed oils"
-description: "The path to hell is paved with seed oils"
+description: "Poisonous snake oil"
 date: "2023-01-16"
 ---

 ##  Poisonous snake oil

-In the grand tale of human survival, our ancestors faced many a threat: wild beasts, harsh climates, and the occasional sabor toothed tiger.
+In the grand tale of human survival, our ancestors faced many a threat: wild beasts, harsh climates, and the occasional saber toothed tiger.
 Yet, there is a menace lurking in our modern industrial landscape, one that our forebears could never have anticipated: seed oils.
 Yes, those innocuous-sounding liquids that sneak into your pantry, your salad dressings, and even your favorite snacks.
-But make no mistake, these oils are as treacherous as a venomous serpent.
+But make no mistake, these oils are as treacherous as a venomous snake.

 ## The Rise of Seed Oils